-If your application for indefinite leave to remain is refused on the grounds of Skilled Worker Visa, the Home Office must serve you a notice of decision, which will contain the reasons for the refusal.
-ILR applications can be refused on various grounds and a right to appeal should be generated in most cases as long as you have provided evidences & information of your settled life in the UK.
+If your application for indefinite leave to remain is refused on the grounds of a Skilled Worker Visa, the Home Office must serve you a notice of the decision, which will contain the reasons for the refusal.
+ILR applications can be refused on various grounds and a right to appeal should be generated in most cases as long as you have provided evidence & information of your settled life in the UK.

 If you have not been granted a right to appeal but a right to do an administrative review, then you will need to challenge the decision in the legal remedy provided.